hackclub/hackclub/workshops/py_Christmas/README.md

 If you face any errors, try commenting out each portion of the code and making only a certain section work.
 This generally helps to figure out the error.
 ![alt repl_screen](https://cloud-4ipo9natc.vercel.app/2image9.jpeg)

-# One last thing
+# Hacking

-   Did you find this fun?
-If yes, try out some of your own designs.
-You can basically draw almost anything with this.
+Now that you've completed the Christmas tree, try making your own designs!
+You can draw almost anything with this.

-A few suggestions would be:
+A few suggestions:

 1. Try changing the `speed()` function to '1' (or other values) to see the difference in speed.
 Try changing color of the parameters in the code.
 You can use [this link](https://www.color-hex.com/) to find the right hexcode you want.
 2. Try adding some more additions into this code, like, maybe a few giftboxes on the bottom of the tree.
 For this you could use the same rectangle function.
 You could also try adding a few more decorative stuff into the tree or the back ground